KEY MUNICIPAL SERVICES

 The Municipality has a network of 432,9 km of paved and concrete roads and 36,9 km of gravel roads under its control.
 A distance of 2,5 kilometres of gravel roads was tarred in 2012/2013.
 The national and main regional roads fall under the relevant authorities, and the Eden District Municipality is responsible for rural public roads within the Municipal area.

 The Municipality seeks to address the housing needs of low-income groups and middle-income groups who do not have access to the commercial bond market.
 In this regard it acts as an agent for the Department of Human Settlements.
 This involves the identification of potential beneficiaries, identification and securing of suitable land for housing development, the sourcing of funding and project management.
-At the end of June 2013 there was a list of 13 315 families waiting for houses, an increase from 13 161 families in the previous year.
+At the end of January 2017 there was a list of 9703 families waiting for housing opportunities.
+For the past 2 years the data on the Database is verified in collaboration with the Department of Human Settlements and the names of deceased people, duplications and people who already benefitted from subsidies in the past, are removed.

 There are eleven libraries, including a mobile library, in the Mossel Bay municipal area.
 They are managed on an agency basis for the Provincial Government of the Western Cape and play a major role in the education of the community.
 The membership of libraries increased to 23 310 at the end of June 2013 from 22 495 at 30 June 2012.
 A total of 533 703 books, periodicals, CD’s and DVD’s circulated in the financial year 2012/13 compared to 541 628 in the 2011/12 financial year.